Shanghainese: Tones

 Shanghainese has five phonetically distinguishable tones for single syllables said in isolation.
-These tones are illustrated below in Chao tone numbers.
+These tones are illustrated below in tone numbers.
 In terms of Middle Chinese tone designations, the dark tone category has three tones (dark rising and dark departing tones have merged into one tone), while the light category has two tones (the light level, rising and departing tones have merged into one tone).

 Numbers in this table are those used by the Wugniu romanisation scheme.

 The conditioning factors which led to the yin–yang (light-dark) split still exist in Shanghainese, as they do in most other Wu lects: light tones are only found with voiced initials, namely [b d ɡ z v dʑ ʑ m n ɲ ŋ l ɦ], while the dark tones are only found with voiceless initials.

 The checked tones are shorter, and describe those rimes which end in a glottal stop /ʔ/.
 That is, both the yin–yang distinction and the checked tones are allophonic (dependent on syllabic structure).
 With this analysis, Shanghainese has only a two-way phonemic tone contrast, falling vs rising, and then only in open syllables with voiceless initials.
 Therefore, many romanisations of Shanghainese opt to only mark the dark level tone, usually with a diacritic such as an acute accent or grave accent.